Hamibubu/BashPortScan/README.md

 The port scanner supports the following options:

     -i, --ip: Specifies the IP address of the host you want to scan.
-    -p, --ports: Specifies the ports you want to scan.
+    -p, --puertos: Specifies the ports you want to scan.
 You can provide a single port or a range of ports in the "start-end" format.